-Fan ON if cooling demand is greater than: Select this if you want the fan to turn on based on a cooling demand.
-For Zoning Rooftop Controllers, a math function representing the collective cooling demand of the zones in the system will be used for this purpose (see Math Functions p.63).
+- Fan ON if heating demand is greater than: Select this if you want the fan to turn on based on a heating demand.
+For Zoning Rooftop Controllers, a math function representing the collective heating demand of the zones in the system will be used for this purpose (see Math Functions p.66).
+The fan will be ON when the heating demand is greater than the configured setpoint. - Fan ON if cooling demand is greater than: Select this if you want the fan to turn on based on a cooling demand.
+For Zoning Rooftop Controllers, a math function representing the collective cooling demand of the zones in the system will be used for this purpose (see Math Functions p.66).
 The fan will be ON when the cooling demand is greater than the configured setpoint.